What is Fraudulent Transfer

-Every owner of property has right to transfer his property as he likes.
+Section 53 of the Transfer of Property Act, 1882 talks about fraudulent transfer.
+Every owner of a property has the right to transfer his property as he likes.
 But the transfer must be made with a bonafide intention.
-Where the transfer is made with fraudulent intention, it means with the intention of defeating the interest of creditor or interest of any subsequent transferee.
-Where the transfer is made with fraudulent intention, the object of the transfer would be bad in the eyes of equity and justice; though it is valid in law.
+Where the transfer is made with a fraudulent intention, it means intending to defeat the interest of creditor or interest of any subsequent transferee.
+Where the transfer is made with a fraudulent intention, the object of the transfer would be bad in the eyes of equity and justice, though it is valid in law.

 2. Made with intent to defeat or delay the creditors of the transfer.

 3. Shall be voidable at the option of the creditor so defeated or delayed.